TadesseAsrie/Ethio-Keyboard-web-app/README.md

 ##  Author

-Developed as an educational and open-source project for Ethiopian language typing and learning using HTML, CSS, and JavaScript.
+Developed as an educational and open-source project for Ethiopian language typing and learning using HTML, CSS, and JavaScript. if you like this one Please pro ide star for support